Introduction

 .

 7. Allow the orientation lighting to turn off.
+Wait until all delayed exterior or interior light functions have finished before continuing.

 9. Check if you can see that a fuse is burnt out ⇒ Introduction.
+If a fuse is damaged, replacing the bulb alone may not restore the light function, and the circuit should be inspected with care.

 10. Change the affected light bulb according to the instructions ⇒